 Applications. - Students desiring to enter the Seminary are required to give notice of their intention in advance, applications to be submitted to the president of the Seminary.
 At the same time, the applicant must submit the documents showing that he has complied with the requirements described above.
-All applications will be passed upon by the faculty, notice of the result being sent to the applicant in due time.
+All applications will be

-The President, Registrar, the Instructor of the course of Theological Encyclopedia constitute the Committee on Special Admissions.
+The President, the Registrar, and an additional member of the faculty constitute the Committee on Special Admissions.